Michael Richard Gustafson

 Complete a more in-depth pathway to earn a Concentration in Machine Learning designation on your transcript.

-Director of Undergraduate Studies, Associate Professor of the Practice of ECE
+ECE Director of Undergraduate Studies, Associate Professor of the Practice

 Associate Director of Undergraduate Studies, Assistant Professor of the Practice in the Department of ECE